Office of Student Affairs

 * Each department, graduate institute, and degree program formulates its own scholarship and student aid review regulations, based on which a committee is established to review matters related to the application for and allocation of scholarship and student aid in the department, graduate institute, or degree program.

-Student Merits and Penalties
+Student Rewards and Penalties

-* There are seven types of student penalty: written warning, censure, minor demerit, major demerit, probation, expulsion, and revocation of academic standing.
+• There are seven types of student penalty: written warning, reprimand, minor demerit, major demerit, probation, drop out and expulsion.

 Commencement